-Figure 3 - Evolution of the Commander's Unit Assessment Tool Ratings EVOLUTION OF CUAT RATINGS April 2010 July 2010 September 2010 October 2010 August 2011 Independent with Effective with advisors Independent Independent Independent advisors Effective with assistance Effective with advisors Effective with advisors Effective with advisors Effective with advisors Dependent on coalition Effective with Effective with Effective with assistance Effective with assistance forces for success assistance assistance Dependent on coalition Dependent on coalition Developing with Barely effective Developing forces for success forces for success partners Ineffective Ineffective Ineffective Established Established Not assessed Not assessed Not assessed Not assessed Not assessed Source: SIGAR, Reconstructing the Afghan National Defense and Security Forces, SIGAR-17-62-LL, p.
+Figure 3 - Evolution of the Commander's Unit Assessment Tool Ratings

+April 2010 July 2010 September 2010 October 2010 August 2011 Effective with advisors Independent Independent Independent Independent with advisors Effective with assistance Effective with advisors Effective with advisors Effective with advisors Effective with advisors Dependent on coalition forces for success Effective with assistance Effective with assistance Effective with assistance Effective with assistance Barely effective Dependent on coalition forces for success Dependent on coalition forces for success Developing Developing with partners Ineffective Ineffective Ineffective Established Established Not assessed Not assessed Not assessed Not assessed Not assessed

+Source: SIGAR, Reconstructing the Afghan National Defense and Security Forces, SIGAR-17-62-LL, p.
 53.